dbadrak/adelphi-dolphins/officials.md

 ## Pool Details

 * The pool is 25m, with backstroke flags at 5m on both ends.
+* It is 5 ft deep throughout the course, at both the start and turn ends.
+* Outside of lane 1 and 6 to the wall is a 1 ft buffer with the ladders, which have a lane rope protecting it
 * The start end is closest to the fence.
 The turn end is closest to the pool house.
 There are 6 lanes.
 * The lane lines are marked in red for 15m (each direction).
 We'll have a marking on the pool deck (by the diving boards) for 15m.
 We may observe this with a CJ during meets, but not likely tomorrow.
 We'll use the red marks and it has to be definitive.
 * We will not walk for stroke in  any event, as this new layout does not permit it
+* The coping stones provide a 1/2" lip from the wall.
+* There is no gutter

 ## Jursidiction